notary ohio notary ohio

 What is the main role of a notary in Ohio?

-Ohio notaries serve as impartial witnesses to the signing of documents, ensuring authenticity and legality.
+Ohio notaries serve as impartial witnesses to document signings, ensuring authenticity and legality.
 They verify signers’ identities, confirm willingness and awareness, and administer oaths.
 Commonly notarized documents include real estate deeds and contracts.
 Notaries provide a critical layer of trust and security in legal transactions.

-What are the requirements to become a notary in Ohio?
+What are the requirements for becoming a notary in Ohio?

 Can Ohio notaries give legal advice or prepare documents?